ropensci/jstor/paper.md

 to R [@r_core], for which no other integrated solution exists to date.

 The metadata from DfR
-can either be analysed on their own, or be used in conjunction with n-grams or full-text-data.
-Commonly, metadata include information on the articles' authors, the title, journal, date of publishing, and quite frequently all footnotes and references.
+can either be analysed on their own or be used in conjunction with n-grams or full-text-data.
+Commonly, metadata from DfR include information on the articles' authors, the title, journal, date of publishing, and quite frequently all footnotes and references.
 All this information can be of interest for specific research questions.
 For the analysis of n-grams or full-texts,